cloudfoundry/pcap-release/README.md

   This token is used to gather information about the app from the cloud-controller.
 * The pcap-api-server makes requests to the pcap-server on corresponding diego cell.

-* The pcap server starts a tcptrace using libpcap and streams the results.
+* The pcap server starts a tcpdump using libpcap via [the gopacket module](https://github.com/google/gopacket) and streams the results.

 ![alt text](docs/tcpdump-for-cf.svg "tcpdump in cf architecture")